 One could consider the science of medicine to consist of two categories: diagnostics (the science of finding out what is wrong with the body) and therapeutics (the science of fixing what is wrong).

-Interestingly enough, light has proven itself worth in both the diagnostic and therapeutic areas of the medical world.
+Interestingly enough, light has proven its worth in both the diagnostic and therapeutic areas of the medical world.

 Phototherapy has evolved impressively over the years as an emerging treatment modality to satisfy therapeutic needs.
 However, even more impressive is the progress made on the complementary side, where biophotonics, the interdisciplinary field at the intersection of biology and photonics, shows promise to satisfy a variety of diagnostic needs.